envoylabs/whoami/README.md

 ### Other query strategies

-It is possible also to use `token_info` and pass in a limit of 1, to match the default behaviour of the `PreferredAlias` query message.
+It is possible also to use `token_info` and pass in a limit of 1, to match the default behaviour of the `PrimaryAlias` query message.

 ```rust
 Tokens {